johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > I THINK you are touching something that is not already existing...
 For example, if we talk about evangelism, it may well be a new way of approaching evangelism, but we already have many methods of evangelism.
 But discipleship is something that is really (an) innovative thing!—*Burkinabé theological educator, 2010*

-> Freely you have received, therefore freely give—*Jesus,  Matthew 10.8*
+> Freely you have received, therefore freely give—*Matthew 10.8*

 ## Books for African contexts ##